ShaivaMuthaiyah/DailyQuote-Email-SAM/README.md

   ###Lambda

 Over here i have added the python file containing all the lambda functions required to run the application.
 Please verify your email with the send grid service since the functions require the sendgrid API key to send emails.
 The sendgrid modules are not available in lambda so you will have to package it into the functions.py in the folder.
 Here is a guide on how to do that at https://docs.aws.amazon.com/lambda/latest/dg/python-package.html.
-You can use the /lambda directory and package it into the functions.py
+You can use the /lambda directory and package it into the functions.py inside the same directory.